Changes for charities in South Australia

 If you are an organisation that intends to collect for a charitable purpose as defined by the Act, you must hold a Collections for Charitable Purposes Licence (CCP Licence).

-Please note if you are registered with the ACNC and have notified CBS of your registration, you are automatically licenced in South Australia.
+Please note that charities registered with the ACNC are automatically taken to hold a licence in South Australia.

-How to apply for a CCP licence in SA only (not registered with the ACNC)
+Application for CCP licence in SA only – not registered with the ACNC

-To apply for a CCP licence in SA, complete and lodge the online application using the Collections for charitable purposes application/notification form.
+To apply for a CCP licence in SA, complete and lodge the online application using the Collections for charitable purposed application /notification form.

 Online renewals for existing licence holders

 A new online renewal has been introduced.
-Complete the Collections for charitable purposes application/notification form to either:
+Complete the Collections for charitable purposed application /notification form to either:

 - renew an existing SA licence – not registered with the ACNC